arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 the provided MPI communicator to divide the work.
 Once :py:func:`arbor.simulation.run` starts, each node will work on their allocated cell ``gid`` s.

 This is relevant for the collection of results: these are not gathered for you.
-Remember that in step **(15)** we store the handles to the probes; these referred to particular ``gid`` s.
-The ``gid`` s are now distributed, so on one node, the script will not find the cell referred to by the handle and therefore return an empty list (no results were found).
+Remember that in step **(15)**, we store the handles to the probes; these refer to particular ``gid`` s.
+The ``gid`` s are now distributed, so on one node, the script will not find the cell referred to by the handle and, therefore, return an empty list (no results were found).

 In step **(17)** we check, for each ``gid``, if the list returned by :py:func:`arbor.simulation.samples` has a nonzero length.
 The effect is that we collect the results generated on this particular node.
 Since we now have ``NRANKS``